pennemate/Crypto/README.md

-The euclidean algo
-The extended euclidean algorithm
+The euclidean algo and the extended euclidean algorithm